 Jobs will forever be remembered as the powerhouse behind Apple, the inventor of many life changing technologies, and the reason many of today’s biggest tech companies are even in existence.
 He will be remembered for his failures before his successes.

 I personally remember him for being able to smoothly rise up after each failure.
 Remember when Apple Computers dropped him in 1985?
 He rose up, dusted himself off and started all over.
 He launched NeXT Computers and later Pixar Animation Studios before returning again to Apple Computers in 1996 after the acquisition of NeXT Computers.
-Apple Computers then simply became Apple Inc. thanks to Jobs innovation and creativity beyond just computer design, including having his name on over 300 patents for the company.
+Apple Computers then simply became Apple Inc. thanks to Jobs’ innovation and creativity in design, including having his name on over 300 patents for the company.